Itsme870/MMFPSpoof/README.md

 This is the official repository of the MMFPSpoof Project.
-Stay updated on the latest resources and information about the MMFPSpoof project and partially fake speech by following this repository.
+Stay updated on the latest resources and information about the MMFPSpoof project by following this repository.